byronbytes/Tasks/README.md

 ## Acknowledgments
 * Tasks uses the Windows 10 Debloater made by [Sycnex](https://github.com/Sycnex/Windows10Debloater).
 * Tasks uses the Remove Microsoft Edge script made by [ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-Edge-Chromium).
-### Intentions
-We aim to make a lightweight, free, intuitive and responsive cleaning tool.
-We believe that computer performance is crucial and does not include any hidden paywalls in the application.

 ## Gallery
 These images were last taken on v2.1.1.
 The design may vary for newer versions.